mautic/developer-documentation-new/docs/plugin_extensions/emails.rst

 * Email tokens
 * A/B testing
-* Monitored Inbox Integration
+* Monitored inbox Integration
-* Email transport/Email providers
+* Email transport or Email providers
 * Email stat helpers

 .. vale off

 .. note::

    Extending generally works by hooking into events using event listeners or subscribers.
-Read more about :doc:`listeners and subscribers</plugins/event_listeners>`.
+Read more about them in the :doc:`listeners and subscribers</plugins/event_listeners>` section.

 .. vale on

 Email tokens
 ************

 Email tokens are placeholders that you can insert into an Email.
-They get replaced by dynamically generated content once the Email gets sent or viewed in the browser.
+Dynamically generated content replaces these tokens once Mautic sends the Email or the User views it in the browser.

 Email token capabilities consist of two parts: